(Last Updated on : 07/03/2019)

 gained significant response from the people with his non-violent forms of protests and movements, particularly with Satyagraha

 and the civil disobedience movement.
 Gandhi's approach was well received by the common people and his admiration for Indian culture made him well renowned all over the nation.
 This decreased the growth and pace of the Home Rule Movement and thus delayed its activities.

 Decline of Home Rule Movement in India

 Mahatma Gandhis protests for improvement of the farmers of Bihar

 and Champaran, gained him much recognition and propelled him to the position of a national hero.
 Gandhi's focus was on the numerous rural people who were suffering more than the educated urban people.
 Most of the national leaders, like Bal Gangadhar Tilak, Annie Besant, Lala Lajpat Rai

 , and Mohammad Ali Jinnah

-Eventually, Gandhi single-handedly transformed India`s political scenario along with the alteration of views and activities of the Indian National Congress.
-Mahatma Gandhi was elected as the president of the All India Home Rule League and within the next year it combined with the Indian National Congress to form a unified national political body.
+Eventually, Gandhi single-handedly transformed India's political scenario along with the alteration of views and activities of the Indian National Congress.
+In 1920, Mahatma Gandhi was elected as the president of the All India Home Rule League and within the next year it combined with the Indian National Congress to form a unified national political body.